longyan97/longyan97.github.io/_pages/about.md

 ## News

-* [July 19, 2023] I will be serving on the technical program committee of the The 19th International Conference on Mobility, Sensing and Networking [(MSN 2023)](https://ieee-msn.org/2023/).
+* [July 19, 2023] I will be serving on the technical program committee of the 19th International Conference on Mobility, Sensing and Networking [(MSN 2023)](https://ieee-msn.org/2023/).
 The paper submission deadline is Aug 5.
 Please consider submitting your works here!
 * [June 22, 2023] Our paper on keyboard sensing security conditionally accepted at [NDSS 2024](https://www.ndss-symposium.org/ndss2024/).
 * [June 16, 2023] One co-first authored paper on Android sensor security conditionally accepted at [RAID 2023](https://raid2023.org/welcome.html).
 * [April 10, 2023] Our website for the [Side Eye project](https://sideeyeattack.github.io/Website/) is up.
 Check out the speech samples extracted from muted videos!